-16.2.22 The risks identified and the techniques that are appropriate and adequate for measuring them (including stress testing, scenario analysis, risk modelling and reverse stress testing) may differ at insurance group and insurance legal entity level.
-Where an insurance legal entity's ERM framework is an integral part of the insurance group's ERM framework, the techniques used to measure risks at group level should include those that are appropriate and adequate at the insurance legal entity level.
+16.2.21 16.2.25 The risks identified and the techniques that are appropriate and adequate for measuring them (including stress testing, scenario analysis, risk modelling and reverse stress testing) may differ at insurance group and insurance legal entity level.
+Where an insurance legal entity's ERM framework is an integral part of the insurance group's ERM framework, the techniques used to measure risks at group level should consider those that are appropriate and adequate at the insurance legal entity level.

-CF 16.2.b The group-wide supervisor requires the IAIG's risk measurement to include stress and reverse stress testing and scenario analysis the IAIG deems relevant to its risk profile.

-- CF 16.2.b.1 Stresses should include (but may not be limited to) those in the risk transfer markets that may have an adverse effect on the IAIG's business plan.
-For example, when developing its stress scenarios, the IAIG should consider reinsurance capacity and related risk transfer costs in future periods after a catastrophic event. - CF 16.2.c The group-wide supervisor requires the group-wide ERM framework to be independently reviewed at least once every three years, in order to ascertain that it remains fit for purpose. - CF 16.2.c.1 The group-wide ERM framework review may be carried out by an internal or external body as long as the reviewer is independent and not responsible for, nor been actively involved in, the part of the group-wide ERM framework that it reviews.

-CF 16.2.c.2 It may be necessary for the IAIG to perform an ad hoc review after a major change has occurred, such as a change in its risk profile, structure or business strategy.
+- CF 16.2.b The group-wide supervisor requires the IAIG's risk measurement to include: - stress and reverse stress testing and scenario analysis the IAIG deems relevant to its risk profile; and - the total balance sheet effects of macroeconomic stresses. - CF 16.2.b.1 Stresses should include (but may not be limited to) those in the risk transfer markets that may have an adverse effect on the IAIG's business planrisk profile.
+For example, when developing its stress scenarios for stress testing, the IAIG should consider reinsurance capacity and related risk transfer costs in future periods after a catastrophic event. - CF 16.2.b.2 The IAIG's assessment of macroeconomic stresses should pay particular attention to the impact of stresses on guarantees and options embedded in insurance products and on the assets backing them. - CF 16.2.c The group-wide supervisor requires the group-wide ERM framework to be independently reviewed at least once every three years, in order to ascertain that it remains fit for purpose. - CF 16.2.c.1 The group-wide ERM framework review may be carried out by an internal or external body as long as the reviewer is independent and not responsible for, nor been actively involved in, the part of the group-wide ERM framework that it reviews. - CF 16.2.c.2 It may be necessary for the IAIG to perform an ad hoc review after a major change has occurred, such as a change in its risk profile, structure or business strategy.